Trump talks police reform, coronavirus and the election in one-on-one interview

-WASHINGTON (Gray DC) - President Donald Trump spoke one-on-one with Gray Television’s Washington Bureau Chief Jacqueline Policastro Wednesday at the White House.
+WASHINGTON (GRAY DC) — President Donald Trump spoke one-on-one with KEYC News Now Washington Bureau Chief Jacqueline Policastro Wednesday at the White House.
 Trump spoke about a range of topics, including police reform, coronavirus and the election.

 PRESIDENT DONALD TRUMP: Well, we need strong police.
 We have to have very strong police and if we don’t have that, once you get over that certain line where you start losing people that work for the police force, we have unbelievable good people in the police force.
 And of course, like everything else, you’ll have some bad apples.
 They’re very few, but sometimes you find them and we have to find them before they act.
 And we’ve really passed something quite strong.
 We did it in conjunction with all of the police and sheriff’s associations.
 By the way, they want it more than anybody.
 They want this more than anybody.
 So we stick with our law enforcement and we’ve done that very strongly.